 Old buildings always come with a lot of surprises.
 We often discover that parts of the appliances, pipes, valves, or software are not functioning as expected.
 Remedies sometimes require on-site visits and more expenses.

 The process of retrofitting:

 There is no generic retrofit that can be applied to any building.
 Some buildings require a massive hardware overhaul, while others just require some finetuning.
-For the sake of this article, I will share ClevAir’s approach to a modern retrofit:
+For the sake of this article, I will share how ClevAir’s building automation software retrofit buildings:

 2. Setting up ClevAir:

 After stage 1, the team knows what hardware it needs to connect with and how.
 Once the sensors are up and running, the dashboard starts receiving data, which is then ready for analysis.

 After aggregating data for 1-2 weeks, the team first confirms whether the system is performing as expected (described by the documentation and caretakers).
 The data analysis also yields any potential areas of improvement.
 Case in point: